Scott Reynolds (singer): Post ALL

-After ALL, he started the short-lived band Three Car Pile-Up followed by Goodbye Harry.
-Goodbye Harry put out two albums.
-In the mid-1990s Reynolds moved from Missouri (then ALL headquarters), to Buffalo, NY.
-During this time he is purported to have held a variety of jobs with music as a hobby.
-At some point in the late 1990s he formed the pop-punk band The Pavers.
+After ALL, he moved to Washington State and started the band Goodbye Harry.
+Goodbye Harry put out two albums, Food Stamp BBQ and I Can Smoke.
+In the mid-1990s Reynolds moved to the Buffalo, NY area, where he formed the punk band The Pavers.
 The Pavers released two albums, two EPs, a live radio cd, and a variety of split EPs.
+He also fronted the metal punk band, Bonesaw Romance.
 In the early 2000s, frustrated with major label non-response to music that was lauded by fans and critics, he moved from Buffalo, NY to Austin, TX.

-He is currently fronting the metal punk band Bonesaw Romance, has recorded an album of more acoustic, lounge-type songs under the moniker Scott Reynolds and the Steaming Beast, and is working with former All band-mate, guitarist Stephen Egerton on another project, 40Engine.
+In Austin, Scott recorded an album of more acoustic, lounge-type songs under the moniker Scott Reynolds and the Steaming Beast, and worked with former All band-mate, guitarist Stephen Egerton on another project, 40Engine.

 Between October 2009 and February 2010, Scott produced and sang back up vocals on the album "Second to All" for local Austin punk band The Butts.
 The album was mastered by former All band-mate, guitarist Stephen Egerton and was released in early 2011.

-As of 2017, Reynolds regularly tours the US with his solo acoustic music and his trusty pet chihuahua JB (short for Justin Bieber).
+In 2017, Reynolds moved back to the Buffalo area, and in 2021 he released his first solo acoustic record, Chihuahua in Buffalo.
+Today he plays solo shows with his nylon-stringed guitar and his trusty pet chihuahua JB (short for Justin Bieber) in tow.